tekichan/stockmgr-demo/README.md

     }
 }
 ```
 The main application class is so simple and clear.
-Either I created VersionCtrl, StockQuoteCtrl or more, it remains the same.
+Either I created `VersionCtrl`, `StockQuoteCtrl` or more, it remains the same.

-In StockQuoteService,
+In `StockQuoteService`,
 ```java
 @Service
 public class StockQuoteService {
 ```

-In StockQuoteCtrl,
+In `StockQuoteCtrl`,
 ```java
     @Autowired
     private StockQuoteService stockQuoteService;